Treat Your /blog like a homepage

 See the value addition here?
 Different categories with different types of content.

-If your team is large enough to generate different TYPES of content, such as white papers, eBooks, Videos, Webinars or other content types then you shouldn’t allow all of those different pieces fall into singular categories.
+If your team is large enough to generate different TYPES of content, such as white papers, eBooks, Videos, Webinars, or other content types then you shouldn’t allow all of those different pieces to fall into singular categories.
 Find a way to highlight these unique content takes!

 Your Blog Customizations

 What other methods of updating the “out of the box” blogging approach have you deployed?
-Have you made custom loading graphics for your site?
-Have you swapped hero images for video or something awesome?
+Have you made custom-loading graphics for your site?
+Have you swapped hero images for a video or something awesome?
 We’d love to feature more screenshots of your best blog upgrades.

 Learn SEO 1 Bit at a time

-I figure out quite a BIT of SEO by hanging out on Twitter, Facebook and Slack groups.
-I’m taking the time to record answer to common SEO questions or challenges in posts like these so you can learn SEO as well.
-Here’s some recent #seobits I’ve tackled:
+I figure out quite a BIT of SEO by hanging out on Twitter, Facebook, and Slack groups.
+I’m taking the time to record answers to common SEO questions or challenges in posts like these so you can also learn SEO.
+Here are some recent #seobits I’ve tackled:

 Categories: SEO